Updated: Apr 28

 5. Combine: In a steady stream add melted chocolate to beaten eggs (from step 3) mixing on low speed.
 Add sifted flour (from step 4) and with few swift moves combine.
 Pour into baking tin.

-6. Bake at 180C (160C fan forced) for 25 minutes.
+6. Bake at 180C (160C fan forced) for 25-30 minutes (read notes above).
 When baked, cool for 5 minutes in the tin then gently transfer to the cooling rack (ask for additional pair of hands) or cut in the tin.